ksync/ksync/README.md

 ksync speeds up developers who build applications for Kubernetes.
 It syncs files between a local directory and arbitrary containers running remotely.
 You do not need to change your existing workflow to develop directly on a Kubernetes cluster.

+If you've been wanting to do something like `docker run -v /foo:/bar` with Kubernetes, ksync is for you!

 Using ksync is as simple as:

 1. `ksync init` to run the server component.